“Having a sense of urgency drives growth.” Right now, as we emerge from disruption, this applies to price optimisation more than ever.

 I spend a lot of time talking to prospects about ‘why now?’
-Why a sense of urgency is more than appropriate when considering whether to embark on price optimization programs.
+Why a sense of urgency is more than appropriate when considering whether to embark on price optimisation programs.
 If it were easy, then everyone would have already done it.
 “It ain’t easy,” as David Bowie rightly noted, but it is hugely worthwhile if you get it right.

-Did you know that according to Gartner, only 14% of organizations who could benefit have embarked on a significant effort to improve their price optimization and management?
+Did you know that according to Gartner, only 14% of organizations who could benefit have embarked on a significant effort to improve their price optimisation and management?
 Congratulations to you if you are one of the 14%.
 Welcome to what is currently an elite club.
 That is a great achievement.

 I hope you have also set yourself up for success, both in terms of being able to measure your successful outcomes and having also carefully thought through the adoption and change aspects of the project.
 Remember: it is not a tool, it is a transformation.

-What About Those Not Using Price Optimization?
+What About Those Not Using Price Optimisation?

 I ran some back-of-the-napkin (but supported by hard evidence) calculations:

 - In 2020, the Global Fortune 500 earned revenues totaling $33T.